HIGHLIGHTS-Super Rugby round two

 Super Rugby 2016 fixtures

-List of Super Rugby champions (Compiled by Ian Ransom and Nick Said; Editing by Nick Mulvenney/Sudipto Ganguly/Rex Gowar)
+List of Super Rugby champions (Compiled by Ian Ransom; Editing by Nick Mulvenney/Sudipto Ganguly)